sourcebitsllc/Asset-Generator-Mac/README.md

 # Features

+- Supports iOS and Mac OS assets.
 - AG takes any image file type supported by iOS or Mac OS, adds JSON metadata and packages into an Xcassets library, ready for push to your repo.
 - If you modify images in the source folder, AG detects it and you can build again right away.
 - When you build again, AG appends new assets to the library.
 - Dynamically tracks location of both source and destinations when moved.
-- Partial support for Mac OS assets.

 # Notes